Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Introduction

-In a non-frustrated regime i.e, for the weak and strong rung isotropic exchange limit, the GS is in a spin liquid state with quasi-long range order (QLRO) and gapless spectrum \cite{chitra1995,srwhite1996}.
-Whereas, in the presence of anisotropic exchanges, it is gapped if axial exchange term Z is dominant, otherwise, gapless if XY term dominates, and, the anisotropic Heisenberg spin-1/2 chain is its one of the best examples \cite{ PhysRevB.93.054417,mikeska2004one}.
-The GS of spin-1/2 normal ladder with isotropic Heisenberg exchange is always gapped irrespective of the strength of the rung exchange but it may have a gapless spectrum for the anisotropic ladder systems \cite{wessel2017efficient,morita2015quantum,hijii2005phase,mikeska2004one,PhysRevB.99.224418,liu2022gapless,li2017groundstate}.
-As an example, having an isotropic exchange in the rung and axial anisotropy $\Delta$ along the leg, the GS can be tuned from singlet to N\'eel phase by increasing $\Delta$ \cite{hijii2005phase}.
-In case having anisotropy on both: leg and rung exchange interactions, the GS can be XY, N\'eel, or rung singlet (RS) phase on tuning the rung exchange and axial anisotropy \cite{li2017groundstate}.
-Another type of anisotropic spin-1/2 ladder is the Kitaev-Heisenberg model on a two leg ladder where the GS has many exotic quantum phases \cite{PhysRevB.99.224418}.
+The anisotropy in the exchange interaction significantly influences the GS properties.
+For example, the isotropic Heisenberg spin-1/2 $J_1-J_2$ model in the small $J_2$ limit has a gapless spectrum and its GS is a spin liquid phase with quasi-long range order (QLRO)\cite{bethe1931theorie,chitra1995,srwhite1996}.
+But, the spectrum of the XXZ Heisenberg spin-1/2 chain is gapped for a large axial anisotropy $\Delta >1$, and in this limit, the spins behave like Ising type, whereas, the spectrum is gapless for $\Delta<1$ and spins are aligned in XY plane \cite{PhysRevB.93.054417,mikeska2004one}.
+The GS of an isotropic Heisenberg spin-1/2 normal ladder exhibits short range order and the spin gap is finite for any non-zero value of rung exchange.
+On the other hand, the spectrum of the anisotropic ladder systems can be gapless \cite{wessel2017efficient,morita2015quantum,hijii2005phase,mikeska2004one,liu2022gapless,li2017groundstate,PhysRevB.99.224418}.
+In a spin-1/2 ladder with isotropic rung and axial anisotropic leg exchange $\Delta$, the GS can be tuned from singlet to N\'eel phase by increasing $\Delta$ \cite{hijii2005phase}.
+But, for a normal spin-1/2 ladder with anisotropy in both leg and rung exchange interactions, the GS can be XY, N\'eel, or rung singlet (RS) phase on tuning the rung exchange and axial anisotropy \cite{li2017groundstate}.
+Another type of anisotropic spin-1/2 ladder is the Kitaev-Heisenberg model on a two-leg ladder where the GS has many exotic quantum phases \cite{PhysRevB.99.224418}.